AbhishekKumar4/Data-Analytics/Inferential Statistics/README.md

 **As the number of samples tends to infinity it (sample average) converge towards population average.**

+**The more data point we take, the overall variance of distribution reduces.

 **For finite number of samples we will have different distributions.**

+So, that is why we need to do something more, we need to do something more complex than just blindly taking the sample average.

+In some cases, it might be brutally obvious, where every single data point is so high or so low, than you do not need a statistician to tell that the answer to this question.
+But, when it is not that case we need little more, we need inferential statistics to answer that question.

+Standard analysis tools of inferential statistics:
+The most common methodologies in inferential statistics are hypothesis tests, confidence intervals, and regression analysis.